microsoft/azure-spring-apps-training/02-build-a-simple-spring-boot-microservice/README.md

 ```

 >💡Note that we have appended `hello/` to the URL.
 Failure to do this will result in a "404 not found".

+If successful, you should see the message: `Hello from Azure Spring Cloud`.

 ## Conclusion